tompreston/notes/notes/cross-compile.md

     ln -s /lib/ld-linux-armhf.so.3 /lib/ld-linux.so.3

+This will work for simple binaries, but often you will have to link against target libs so you will need a target sysroot.
+Consider building in something like Buildroot.

 ## Fedora, GCC (impossible)
 Even though it is possible to install the cross-toolchain, we are missing the glibc-arm-linux-gnu-devel package - which contains the ARM glibc (crt1.o).